Radiative hydrodynamic simulations of FIP fractionation in solar flares: Simulations

 We examine \texttt{HYDRAD} simulations of coronal loops with total length $2L = 50$\ Mm subjected to heating by an electron beam injected on both legs of the loop.
 The loops are initially in hydrostatic equilibrium, with the coronal temperatures and densities determined by solving the hydrostatic equations, integrated from the base of the transition region.
 The chromospheric temperature profile follows the VAL C model \cite{vernazza1981}, with an approximation to optically-thick cooling rates \cite{carlsson2012}.
 The heating rate due to an electron beam is determined by the distribution of injected electrons, the column density, and the ionization fraction \cite{emslie1978,hawley1994}.
 We assume an electron distribution characteristic of a moderate flare \cite{holman2011,hannah2011}, with a low-energy cutoff $E_{c} = 15$\ keV, spectral index $\delta = 5$, for 10 s of constant energy fluxes $F = [2 \times 10^{10}, 5 \times 10^{10}, 10^{11}, 2 \times 10^{11}]$\ erg s$^{-1}$ cm$^{-2}$.

+The simulations in \cite{reep2024,benavitz2025} assumed that the loops had already been fractionated, that is, that the coronal portion of the loops had coronal abundances with $f = 4$.
+This is an assumption, however, that has not been observationally validated in flare loops.
+In this work, we examine two scenarios proposed for how elemental abundances might fractionate and vary in flares.
+The results of \cite{laming2012} and \cite{laming2019} (as well as the Laming and To et al. papers in this issue) suggest that the fractionation of each species varies with height, depending strongly on the chromospheric density and temperature profiles as well as the wave spectra present.
+The cases with narrow spikes are similar to the predictions of \cite{laming2012} where the fractionation is primarily driven by resonant Alfv\'enic waves propagating downwards from the corona, while the cases with wide spikes are similar to the predictions with non-resonant waves.

-We introduce spikes in the abundance factor $f$ centered 2 Mm above the photosphere at each footpoint, with amplitude $f = 5$, and assume photospheric abundances ($f = 1$) elsewhere.
-We consider two cases with different Gaussian widths: (1) 100 km width, sharply spiked as predicted by models of the ponderomotive acceleration \cite{laming2021}, and (2) 500 km width, wide spikes with enhancement of low-FIP material extending much deeper into the chromosphere (a scenario suggested by \cite{brooks2024} and consistent with the calculations of \cite{laming2025} in these proceedings).
+In our simulations, we introduce spikes in the abundance factor $f$ centered 2 Mm above the photosphere at each footpoint (upper chromosphere), with amplitude $f = 5$, and assume photospheric abundances ($f = 1$) elsewhere.\footnote{The initial amplitude of the spike is less critical than the width, which sets how much total low-FIP enhanced plasma can be moved into the corona.
+We have included two supplementary simulations with $f = 4$ in the Zenodo cache that show that the basic results still hold.
+Of course, if the amplitude were too small (say $f=2$ or less), then the radiation may not be strong enough to produce rain.} We consider two cases with different Gaussian widths: (1) 100 km width, sharply spiked as predicted by models of the ponderomotive acceleration \cite{laming2021}, and (2) 500 km width, wide spikes with enhancement of low-FIP enhanced plasma extending much deeper into the chromosphere (a scenario suggested by \cite{brooks2024} and consistent with the calculations of \cite{laming2025} in these proceedings).

 The first case, with narrow spikes, is shown in Figure \ref{fig:narrow}.
 Each set of 5 panels shows one simulation.
 The panel at left shows the abundance factor $f(s,t)$ for the first 300 s of the simulation, at a 10-second cadence, from blue to green to yellow in time.
-The panels on the right show the electron temperature, electron density, bolometric radiative loss rate, and bulk flow velocity as a function of position and time.
+The panels on the right show time-distance plots of the electron temperature, electron density, bolometric radiative loss rate, and bulk flow velocity.
 In the velocity plots, blue means motion towards the apex, red away from the apex.
+The colorbars on each plot indicate the magnitudes of each respective quantity.
+The heating begins at the start of each simulation, quickly heating the upper chromosphere, raising the temperature and pressure there, inducing evaporative flows into the corona.
+These flows carry material and energy into the loop, raising the coronal temperature and density.
+As a result of the sharp increase in density, the radiative loss rate increases across the entirety of the corona.
+Initially cooling primarily through conduction, as the temperature falls, the cooling becomes driven predominantly by radiation and flows out of the loop \cite{cargill1995,bradshaw2005,bradshaw2010}.
+When the temperature falls to just below 1 MK, the loop catastrophically collapses, with the temperature falling rapidly to chromospheric values and the plasma evacuating the loop rapidly \cite{cargill2013}.